thilaire/missionBoard/docs/functionalities.md

 ## Fuel
 Manage the fuel
 - two bargraphs: fuel in spaceship rocket, fuel in the space rocket (or in rocket #1 and rocket #2)
-- 3-position switch: pump fuel spaceship on / pumps off / pump fuel rocket on (only defore takeoff)
+- 3-position switch: pump fuel spaceship on / pumps off / pump fuel rocket on (only before takeoff)
 - when one of the pump is on, play sound and increase the associated bargraph level.
 Stop when the fuel tank is full

 The fuel of the space rocket decrease quickly after takeoff (1min?).
 The fuel of the spaceship varies with the power of the rocket (slider in [pilot](#pilot).
 The bargraphs blink when the fuel is too low